The spaces of rational curves on del Pezzo surfaces via conic bundles: Introduction

 where $\ell(\alpha)$ is a rational piecewise linear function from the previous theorem.
-The following version of Manin's conjecture has been proposed by Peyre in \cite{Peyre17}: \begin{theo} There exists a uniform constant $C \geq 1$ (the same constant as Theorem~\ref{theo:intromainI}) with the following properties: let $S$ be a smooth split quintic del Pezzo surface over $k = \mathbb F_q$ and $\epsilon > 0$ be a small rational number.
+There exists a uniform constant $C \geq 1$ (the same constant as in Theorem~\ref{theo:intromainI}) with the following properties: let $S$ be a smooth split quintic del Pezzo surface over $k = \mathbb F_q$ and $\epsilon > 0$ be a small rational number.
 Assume that $q$ is large so that $q^\epsilon > C$ holds.
 Then we have

 as $d \to \infty$ where $\alpha(-K_S, \mathrm{Nef}_1(S)_\epsilon)$ is the alpha constant introduced in \cite{Peyre}.
-See also \cite[Definition 9.2]{DLTT25} for its definition. \end{theo}
+See also \cite[Definition 8.2]{DLTT25} for its definition. \end{theo}

 \begin{rema} In particular, this establishes a lower bound of correct magnitude for the counting function $N(\mathbb P^1, S, -K_S, \mathrm{Nef}_1(S), d)$.
 We also obtained an upper bound of correct magnitude for such a counting function.
 See Theorem~\ref{theo:upperbound}. \end{rema}